 Annual Revenue: Pound£806 Million

 Number of employees: 10,000

-Products & Services: The Body Shop offers different range of sustainable, vegan and vegetarian products, skincare, haircare, bath & body and self-love.
+Products & Services: The Body Shop offers a different range of sustainable, vegan, and vegetarian products, skincare, haircare, bath & body, and self-love.

 The Body Shop Competitors

 SWOT analysis of The Body Shop – The Body Shop SWOT analysis